awwithro/alex.withrow.dev/src/md/about/resume.md

 * Designed and built the infrastructure for Ouroboros, a service for automating SLO creation and monitoring
 * Worked with Junior SRE team members of design and implementation of Ouroboros backend components
 * Successfully executed the transition of the Metrics Service from the Platform team to the SRE team
-* Perfomed SRE engagements with partner teams to asses reliability of services and develop SLOs and SLIs for measuring success
+* Performed SRE engagements with partner teams to asses reliability of services and develop SLOs and SLIs for measuring success
 * Approved by Security as a Level 2 reviewer for assessing code for security issues and quality

 ### Heptio/VMWare